-House fires claim the lives of over 500 people each year, with the majority of fatalities occurring between midnight and 6am, when people are asleep.
+House fires claim the lives of over 200 people each year in the UK, with the majority of fatalities occurring between 10pm and 6am, when people are asleep.

 When you are asleep your sense of smell decreases to almost non-existent.

 Heat from a fire can kill you without being burnt by the flames.
-The difference between the temperature at head height and floor level can mean the difference between life and death Temperatures five feet from the floor can be 600?F whilst at floor level temperatures may only be 90?F.
+The difference between the temperature at head height and floor level can mean the difference between life and death.
+Temperatures five feet from the floor can be over 300 °C whilst at floor level temperatures may only be 32 °C.

 There is evidence that there is a drop in the number of fatalities from domestic fires with an increase in smoke alarm ownership.
 Affordable, simple to install, and easy to maintain, smoke alarms give a loud signal when activated by a concentration of smoke particles.
 Having a fully maintained smoke alarm gives you vital early warning.